Electoral College vs. National Popular Vote (NPV)

 And this children is WHY you have an Electoral College.
 It's a safety net so that EVERYONE's vote counts.

-The Premise of why the Electoral College prevents the Tyranny of the Majority
+Why the Electoral College prevents the Tyranny of the Majority

 Exodus 18:17-27 is the basic foundation of our Republic and its premise of how representative Republic is framed.
 The Electoral College was designed to keep this foundation from being undermined by preventing parts of the country being tyrannical over the other parts.